alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 This example mutates `user.IsActive` to keep focus on the mechanics; prefer immutability in real domain code.[^immutability] Also beware partial state changes and aliasing: if you mutate mid-chain and a later step fails, the object stays mutated — and if it’s shared/tracked (e.g., by an ORM), other code can observe it.

 #### Why is `_repo.Save(user)` inside `Match`?
 `Save` is `I/O` and often fails via `exceptions` (DB/network outages, timeouts).
-This example keeps infra as `exceptions` handled at the boundary and uses `Result` for expected failures; if you want uniform composition, bridge repo/client exceptions into `Result`.
+Here we let infra exceptions bubble and assume boundary handlers translate/log them; `Result` is for expected failures.
+If you want uniform composition, bridge repo/client exceptions into `Result`.
 ### Async: the `Task<Result<...>>` nesting weirdness

 Async often gives you `Task<Result<T, Error>>` (I/O).
 Keep parsing synchronous; `await` the I/O step; continue with `Bind`.
 With the teaching `Result` type in this post, one simple bridge from `Result<T, E>` to `Task<Result<U, E>>` is `Match`.